COBRE for Opioids and Overdose

 Summer 2024 - Providence, RI

 Last summer, I was given the opportunity to work as a Designer for a research division at Lifespan for Rhode Island Hospital.
-I worked with two other Designers to prototype and refine safe, low-cost solutions to storing naloxone (Narcan) intended to prevent deaths from overdose.
+I and two other Designers each led a team to prototype and refine safe, low-cost solutions to storing naloxone (Narcan) to prevent deaths from overdose.

 The Prototyping Process

-While the shape of the box was quickly established, I received feedback about its color and texture.
-I decided to 3D print my prototypes in orange for better visibility, but I also included a secondary color scheme for discreet storage.
+While the shape of the box was quickly established, I focused on feedback about its color and texture.
+I decided to 3D print prototypes in orange for better visibility, but I also included a second darker color scheme for discreet storage.
 Focus groups pointed out the advantages of a rough external texture so the container could be easily recognized at the bottom of a backpack or the back of a drawer.

 Finalization